lycheeverse/lychee/README.md

           You can specify custom headers in the format 'Name: Value'.
 For example, 'Accept: text/html'.
           This is the same format that other tools like curl or wget use.
           Multiple headers can be specified by using the flag multiple times.
+          The specified headers are used for ALL requests.
+          Use the `hosts` option to configure headers on a per-host basis.

       --hidden
           Do not skip hidden directories and files

+      --host-concurrency <HOST_CONCURRENCY>
+          Default maximum concurrent requests per host (default: 10)

+          This limits the maximum amount of requests that are sent simultaneously to the same host.
+This helps to prevent overwhelming servers and running into rate-limits.
+Use the `hosts` option to configure this on a per-host basis.

+          Examples:
+            --host-concurrency 2   # Conservative for slow APIs --host-concurrency 20  # Aggressive for fast APIs

+      --host-request-interval <HOST_REQUEST_INTERVAL>
+          Minimum interval between requests to the same host (default: 50ms)

+          Sets a baseline delay between consecutive requests to prevent overloading servers.
+The adaptive algorithm may increase this based on server responses (rate limits, errors).
+Use the `hosts` option to configure this on a per-host basis.

+          Examples:
+            --host-request-interval 50ms   # Fast for robust APIs --host-request-interval 1s     # Conservative for rate-limited APIs

+      --host-stats
+          Show per-host statistics at the end of the run

   -i, --insecure
           Proceed for server connections considered insecure (invalid TLS)